High-resolution Boron and beyond Geologic reconstructions for carbon and climate processes

 Antarctic Ice Sheet Response

-Another unknown is the response of the Antarctic Ice Sheet (AIS) at different CO2 thresholds for its melting and growth, known as “hysteresis.”
+Another unknown is the response of the Antarctic Ice Sheet (AIS) at different CO2 thresholds for its melting and growth, referred to as “hysteresis.”
 This response will ultimately determine the magnitude of future sea level rise.

 Existing records suggest that the ice sheet margin waxed and waned since the Eocene, approximately 50 million years ago (Ma), while CO2 varied within the likely range projected for the year 2100 and Earth’s temperature progressively cooled.